makerplane/pyEfis/docs/screenbuilder.md

     module: pyefis.screens.screenbuilder
     title: Six Pack
     layout:
-      columns: 640
+      columns: 300
-      rows: 480
+      rows: 200
-      margin:
-        bottom: 10
     instruments:
       - type: airspeed_dial
-        row: 1
+        row: 0
-        column: 1
+        column: 0
 ```
 ### Span
 The next most useful option is `span:` which allows the instrument to span columns to the right and rows down.
-Back to the example grid of 640 x 480 that matches the resolution, `rows:` and `columns:` specify how many pixels tall and wide the instrument will be.
+Back to the example grid of 300 x 200.

 If you want the six gauges evenly places with three on top and two rows high:<br>

 set the height to:<br>
-`480 / 2 = 240`<br>
+`200 / 2 = 100`<br>
 and the columns to<br>
-`640 / 3 = 213.33`<br>
+`300 / 3 = 100`<br>

-You can drop the decimals.
+You can drop any decimals from your calculations.
 It is OK that that rows and columns do not match, the gauge will be as large as possible to fit in that area but will not be distorted.
 The default is to center vertically and horizontally.

 ```
 screens: